 Ada’s linguistic work still forms the foundation of how Koti is written, taught, and used in the translation today

-Broadband had also just come to Angoche, which meant that I was able to continue to work on the translation from a distance, which enabled me to develop a way of working with the translation team that over the years has been productive.
+Broadband had also just come to Angoche, which meant that I was able to continue to work on the translation from a distance.
+This enabled me to develop a way of working with the translation team that over the years has been productive.
 I have also learnt a lot about remote working and have been able to contribute to some guidelines for practice for people who work remotely with translation teams.

 Faithful, clear and accurate translations